-Prior to the completion of our Corporate Reorganization, as defined in our Registration Statement on Form S-1 (File No. 333-234731), and initial public offering ("IPO") on February 4, 2020, we operated as part of Pactiv Evergreen Inc. ("PEI") (previously known as Reynolds Group Holdings Limited) and not as a stand-alone entity.
+Prior to the completion of our Corporate Reorganization, as defined in our Registration Statement on Form S-1 (File No. 333-234731), and initial public offering ("IPO") on February 4, 2020, we operated as part of Pactiv Evergreen Inc. ("PEI") and not as a stand-alone entity.
 We represented the business that was previously reported as the Reynolds Consumer Products segment in the consolidated financial statements of PEI and its subsidiaries (collectively, "PEI Group" or the "Parent").
 As part of our Corporate Reorganization, we reorganized the legal structure of our entities so they are all under a single parent entity, Reynolds Consumer Products Inc. In conjunction with our Corporate Reorganization and IPO, we separated from PEI Group on February 4, 2020.

 All financial information presented after our Corporate Reorganization and IPO represents the consolidated financial statements of our company.
-Our consolidated statements of income include allocations of certain expenses for services provided by PEI Group prior to our separation, including, but not limited to, general corporate expenses related to group wide functions including executive management, finance, legal, tax, information technology and a portion of a related party management fee incurred by PEI Group.
-Total costs allocated to us for these functions were \$2 million, \$41 million and \$40 million for the years ended December 31, 2020, 2019 and 2018, respectively, and were primarily included in selling, general and administrative expenses in our consolidated statements of income.
-These amounts include costs of \$1 million, \$22 million and \$21 million for the years ended December 31, 2020, 2019 and 2018, respectively, that were not historically allocated to us as part of PEI Group's normal monthly reporting process.
-Additionally, in the year ended December 31, 2020 and 2019, costs of \$2 million and \$28 million were allocated to us related to the IPO process that cannot be deferred and offset against the IPO proceeds, as well as costs related to our preparations to operate as a stand-alone public company, which were included in other expense, net in our consolidated statements of income.
+Our consolidated statements of income include allocations of certain expenses for services provided by PEI Group prior to our separation in February 2020, including, but not limited to, general corporate expenses related to group wide functions including executive management, finance, legal, tax, information technology and a portion of a related party management fee incurred by PEI Group.
+Total costs allocated to us for these functions were \$2 million and \$41 million for the years ended December 31, 2020 and 2019, respectively, and were primarily included in selling, general and administrative expenses in our consolidated statements of income.
+These amounts include costs of \$1 million and \$22 million for the years ended December 31, 2020 and 2019, respectively, that were not historically allocated to us as part of PEI Group's normal monthly reporting process.
+Additionally, in the years ended December 31, 2020 and 2019, costs of \$2 million and \$28 million, respectively, were allocated to us related to the IPO process that cannot be deferred and offset against the IPO proceeds, as well as costs related to our preparations to operate as a stand-alone public company, which were included in other expense, net in our consolidated statements of income.
 All of these expenses have been allocated on a basis considered reasonable by management, using either specific identification, such as direct usage or headcount when identifiable, or proportional allocations determined with reference to time incurred, relative to revenues, or other reasonable methods of allocation.
 Amounts allocated on a proportional basis relate to certain corporate functions and are reflective of the time and effort expended in the provision of these corporate functions to us.